Table of Contents

 For camping, you can camp along FR 700, which passes right by the climbing areas.
 You can’t camp in the parking lots, however.
 There are a variety of marked campsites along the road.
 The road can get quite rough in spots the further you go, but generally, any car should be able to go quite far.
 Laramie is your nearest town and is an awesome university town.
 All of the supplies you can need.
 For your gear needs, Atmosphere Mountainworks is a good spot.

 As it says in the popular guidebook Rock Climbing at Vedauwoo Wyoming, “The wind season runs from early January to late December” so prepare to move locations based on current wind conditions.
 Summer can be hot but shade is quite easy to find.
 Many Laramie and nearby Front Range locals practice winter “Woo” climbing, but even in the sun if paired with wind, it can be trying.
-Fall is amazing when the weather stabilizes and the aspens begin to change!est camping or lodging:
+Climbing at Vedauwoo is especially amazing in the Fall, when the weather stabilizes and the aspens begin to change!

 Don’t let the abundance of wide cracks fool you!
 Vedauwoo holds a lot of climbing of all styles, including some bolted (not sport) face routes.